kenneth-orton/client_server_encryption/README.md

 <i>**directories and Java versions may differ depending on your installation</i>

-<p>To run the jar files the keys must be in the same directory as the jar.</p>
+#### To run the jar files the keys must be in the same directory as the jar.
-<p>To generate your own keys compile and run CryptographicAlgorithms.java</p>
+#### To generate your own keys compile and run CryptographicAlgorithms.java

 <p align="center">
    <img src="/img/server_listen.PNG" width="350px" height="425px"/> <img src="/img/ip_addr.PNG" width="300px" height="200px"/>